Aevoreth/abc-music-manager/docs/user/settings/appearance.md

 Clears **all** preferences (paths, filters, playback, relays, window state) and **restarts** the app immediately.

-Does not delete the library database file, but you will need to reconfigure paths and settings.
+Does not delete the library database file, but you will need to reconfigure paths and settings before you attempt to scan your library again.

 ---